Fieldnotes

 • practice-based reflections

-• notes on sequence, pressure, contradiction, and institutional behaviour
+• notes on sequence, pressure, contradiction, tone, institutional behaviour, and knowledge routes

 • public homes for canonical documents and field reports